-The second grouping of Major Arcana Cards in the Motherpeace Tarot Deck discusses more serious life issues which are encountered in life.
-The first grouping is mainly about the beginning of life, and lessons learned from parents, teachers, and other respected people, family members or those close to home.
-It is advice that helps young people understand what is expected of them once they are old enough to begin attending events outside of the home, and what kinds of behaviors are, or are not, acceptable.
+The second grouping of Major Arcana Cards in the Motherpeace Tarot Deck discusses more serious life issues that are encountered in life.
+The first grouping is mainly about the beginning of life, including lessons learned from parents, teachers, family members, those close to home, or other respected people.
+It is advice that helps young people understand what is expected of them once they are old enough to begin attending events outside of the home, and what kinds of behaviors are—or are not—acceptable.

-In the majority of Tarot decks, the number 8 card is Strength, and the number 11 card is Justice.
-The Motherpeace deck (and several others), change that lineup, thus using number 8 for Justice, and 11 for Strength.
+In the majority of Tarot decks, the number eight card is Strength, and the number 11 card is Justice.
+The Motherpeace deck (and several others), change that lineup, instead using number eight for Justice, and 11 for Strength.

 The Justice card is an indication that whatever is happening in your life at the time is fair and just, as experienced in the law of karma, or cause and effect.
 Karma is the personal responsibility through which you create your reality, in thoughts, words, and actions.
 It is also a law of compensation, you get what you deserve.
 Life is unfolding as it should be, although it may not feel that way to you.
 But Justice symbolizes that what you have sown to date, you have reaped.
 Justice represents the natural balance and equilibrium within the Universe.
 A court case or other legal matter may be taking up time and energy now.

-The Crone—This card is otherwise known as The Hermit in other Tarot decks.
+This card is otherwise known as The Hermit in other Tarot decks.
 The Crone comes up in a reading when the querent has reached a crossroads in life, and needs guidance to make a serious decision.
 The Crone will advise that the person should do some serious soul searching, and must listen to what their intuition tells them to do.
-The Sun is being pushed away behind the Crone, now it is time for the Moon Goddess to fill the sky with lunar, nighttime energies, as The Moon rules our emotions, psychic, and intuitive abilities.
+The Sun is being pushed away behind The Crone, now it is time for The Moon Goddess to fill the sky with lunar, nighttime energies, as the Moon rules our emotions, psychic, and intuitive abilities.

 The Crone has much experience to teach others, as she is mature enough to have experienced almost anything possible to undergo at her age.
 The light on her staff will aid the Crone in lighting the path by giving the questioner positive advice to find their own way.
 She has much inner wisdom to offer a weary traveler, and makes it clear that sometimes a period of quiet and solitude are necessary in order to make the wisest choice.